swan-cern/help/session/terminate.md

 # Terminate a session

-As mentioned in _Switch to a new configuration_, to stop your session you need to click "Change configuration" on the top right menu.
-But keep in mind that, your saved session configurations will be lost and you will need to go through the Configuration menu.
+You can terminate your session by going to the top right menu, clicking on the **`...`** button and selecting **`Change configuration`**.
+This will take you back to the configuration form and invalidate any default configuration you might have previously selected.